UBC offers both merit-based (fellowships, scholarships, prizes) and need-based financial assistance (bursaries, grants, loans, work study).

 The Faculty of Graduate and Postdoctoral Studies, Awards and Financial Aid Office website lists all University and Faculty sponsored scholarships and fellowships, including eligibility, application procedures and deadlines, and other relevant information.

-The Department of Language & Literacy Education is committed to graduating students from its thesis-based programs who will make important contributions to their communities, to scholarship, to academic leadership, and who will be competitive in the academic job market in Canada and internationally.
+The Department of Language & Literacy Education is committed to supporting graduate students from its thesis-based programs who will make important contributions to their communities, to scholarship, to academic leadership, and who will be competitive in the academic job market in Canada and internationally.
 A key factor in fulfilling this commitment is recruiting a diverse and talented pool of applicants.
 We also acknowledge that there is growing competition for outstanding applicants and that UBC must compete for these applicants with other universities.

-LLED Awards & Prizes
+LLED Prizes and Scholarships

 #1993 Language and Literacy Education Graduate Prize

 This prize is broken down into the categories below:

 • Best M.Ed Graduating Paper.
 Submit the following materials: cover letter showing the significance of your work, one nomination letter, and a one page summary (12pt. font, Times New Roman, 1” margins, single space) of your graduating paper.

 • Best MA Thesis.
 Submit the following materials: cover letter showing the significance of your work, one nomination letter, and a one page summary (12pt. font, Times New Roman, 1” margins, single space) of your thesis.

 • Outstanding Service in the Department (1 Doctoral, 1 Masters).
 Submit the following materials: cover letter highlighting your service work, one nomination letter, and a curriculum vitae detailing your service work.